Concorde: Programme cost

-The per-unit cost was impossible to recoup, so the French and British governments absorbed the development costs.

 Design

 General features

 Concorde is an ogival delta winged aircraft with four Olympus engines based on those employed in the RAF's Avro Vulcan strategic bomber.
-It is one of the few commercial aircraft to employ a tailless design (the Tupolev Tu-144 being another).
-Concorde was the first airliner to have a (in this case, analogue) fly-by-wire flight-control system; the avionics system Concorde used was unique because it was the first commercial aircraft to employ hybrid circuits.
+It has an unusual tailless configuration for a commercial aircraft, as does the Tupolev Tu-144.
+Concorde was the first airliner to have a fly-by-wire flight-control system (in this case, analogue); the avionics system Concorde used was unique because it was the first commercial aircraft to employ hybrid circuits.
 The principal designer for the project was Pierre Satre, with Sir Archibald Russell as his deputy.